 1. Choose a benchmark with reference to your talent pool

 Many people only want to look at industry-specific benchmarks.
-This is problematic as it limits the pool of data that you can access and can compromise the robustness of the benchmark.
-It’s often better to look at where your people are coming from and going to and benchmarking against those industries instead.
+This is problematic as it limits the pool of data you can access and can compromise the robustness of the benchmark.
+It’s often better to look at where your people are coming from and go to and benchmark against those industries instead.

 For example, we recently worked with an insurance company that was fixated at the Executive and Board levels on having a very narrowly defined insurance-based benchmark.
 However, they were simultaneously attempting to complete a digital transformation and thus win employees from tech companies.
-When we asked where the last ten highly valued employees had exited to, we found via their exit feedback data that eight of the ten had not moved on to other insurance companies but to tech companies or law firms.
-By benchmarking against the industries people are leaving for, they can identify the right areas to improve on.
+When we asked where the last ten highly valued employees had exited, we found via their exit feedback data that eight of the ten had not moved on to other insurance companies but to tech companies or law firms.
+By benchmarking against the industries people leave for, they can identify the right areas to improve.

-When you're thinking about selecting a benchmark, it’s also important to be ambitious and think about where you want to recruit from in the future.
-For example, many banks are going through a digital build-up phase so they don’t need to attract people from financial institutions, they need people who work in technology.
-That’s who they should be benchmarking themselves against because that’s who they’re competing within the market.
+When you're considering selecting a benchmark, it’s also important to be ambitious and consider where you want to recruit from in the future.
+For example, many banks are going through a digital build-up phase, so they don’t need to attract people from financial institutions; they need people who work in technology.
+That’s who they should be benchmarking themselves against because that’s their competition within the market.